Modern Slavery Act Statement

 Introduction

-Senior is committed to preventing slavery and human trafficking in its corporate activities and in its supply chain.
+Senior plc (“Senior” or “the Company”) is committed to preventing slavery and human trafficking in its corporate activities and in its supply chain.

 Structure of the Senior plc Group and its supply chain

 Senior is an international, market-leading, engineering solutions provider with 26 operations in 12 countries (UK, USA, Canada, Mexico, South Africa, France, Germany, Czech Republic, India, Thailand, Malaysia and China).
-Senior designs, manufactures and markets high-technology components and systems for the principal original engineering equipment producers in the worldwide aerospace, defence, land vehicle and energy markets.
+Senior designs and manufactures high-technology components and systems for the principal original equipment producers in the worldwide aerospace & defence, land vehicle and power & energy markets.

 Each Group operation is responsible for managing its own supply chain, although there are circumstances where operations collaborate to jointly purchase materials.
 A significant proportion of Senior’s supply chain is involved in the purchase of various metals or metal products (such as castings, casings, tubes or sheet metal) from US-based and European suppliers, with a sizeable element of these materials being nominated or directed by our customers.